Classical Spin Transitions and Absorptive Scattering: Classical Spin from Finite Representations

 Following the method described in the previous subsection, the $(c_i)_{j_1,j_2,j_3}^{(s,s',|h|)}$ coefficients, for $j_1+j_2+j_3\leq 2s_1$, are determined from a calculation with a finite spin-$s_1$ external state.
 This means the coefficients up to $\mathcal{O}\left(S^2\right)$ are determined by an external spin-1 calculation, up to $\mathcal{O}\left(S^4\right)$ are determined by an external spin-2 calculation and so on.
 A basic requirement is then that this procedure gives self-consistent results as the external spin is increased.
 For example, the coefficients up to $\mathcal{O}\left(S^2\right)$ for the spin-1 and spin-2 calculations should agree, this is the property of \textit{spin universality}.
 Since each finite spin calculation is given in terms of a different set of Wilson coefficients (the coefficients parameterizing the structures of $\mathcal{A}_3^{(s_1,s_2,h_3)}$), agreement here means that there should exist a \textit{bijection} between Wilson coefficients.
 We denote equality up to such a bijective map by the symbol $\cong$.
 The existence of such a map is extremely over-constrained, in general only a very small number of Wilson coefficients will appear in a given calculation (usually $\leq 4$), but this map must ensure equality between every possible spin structure up to $\mathcal{O}\left(S^{2s_1}\right)$ for all possible values of the relative velocity $y$.

 When calculating classical observables with a fixed spin representation, special care must be taken for the Casimir operator

 In a finite spin calculation, this combination is a finite number; this creates an \textit{ambiguity} in the definition of the map ($\mapsto$) described in Section \ref{subsec:spinvector} to promote matrix elements of Lorentz generators $M^{\mu\nu}$ to products of classical spin tensors.
 Moreover, this ambiguity leads to a complicated mixing of orders in the soft expansion; as seen in (\ref{casimirdef}), where the left-hand side scales as $\mathcal{O}(\lambda^{-2})$ while the right-hand side is $\mathcal{O}(\lambda^{0})$.
 Equivalently, terms that are naively $\mathcal{O}\left(\lambda^2\right)$ suppressed can be \textit{promoted} by multiplying them by factors of $S^2_1$.
-A systematic solution to the problem was described in \cite{Akpinar:2025bkt, Akpinar:2024meg} referred to there as \textit{spin interpolation}.
+A systematic solution to the problem was described in \cite{Akpinar:2025bkt, Akpinar:2024meg} referred to there as \textit{spin interpolation}.\footnote{See also \cite{Cangemi:2022abk} for a closely related systematic interpolation method for finite spin observables.}

 The Casimir ambiguity can be generically parametrized by introducing \textit{ambiguity parameters} $(\beta_{v})^{(s,s',|h|)}_{j_1, j_2, j_3}$ as:

 At $\mathcal{O}(S_1^k)$, for $k\geq 2$ there are $\frac{1}{2}k\left(k-1\right)$ such parameters.
 Expanding the spin vector into our chosen basis